- Bats Right, Throws Right

 - Born April 18, 1963 in Springerville, AZ USA

 Alex Madrid was drafted four different times.
-He was first drafted in the second round of the 1982 January phase draft by the Chicago Cubs.
-He was then drafted by the Cincinnati Reds in the second round of the 1982 June Secondary draft.
-In the January Secondary phase draft, he was taken by the Texas Rangers in the first round.
-He finally signed after being drafted by the Brewers in the second round of the 1983 June Secondary draft.
+He was first drafted in the second round of the 1982 January draft by the Chicago Cubs.
+He was then drafted by the Cincinnati Reds in the secondary phase of the June 1982 draft.
+In the secondary phase of the January 1983 draft, he was taken by the Texas Rangers.
+He finally signed after being drafted by the Brewers in the secondary phase of the June 1983 draft.

 Madrid began his professional career with the Beloit Brewers in 1984, going 6-7 with a 4.19 ERA in 22 games started.
 He played for the Stockton Ports in 1985, and in 1986 he went 12-9 with a 6.03 ERA for the El Paso Diablos.
 With the Denver Zephyrs in 1987, Madrid went 5-7 with a 5.35 ERA.

 Despite doing poorly in the minor leagues in 1987, Madrid still earned a call-up to the Major Leagues, and on July 20, 1987 he made his big league debut.
 In his first game, while facing the Seattle Mariners, he pitched 1 2/3 innings, allowing four hits and three earned runs.
-Still, the Brewers won the game 13-11.
-He would pitch two more games in 1987, going 0-0 with a 15.19 ERA in 5 1/3 innings overall.
-He allowed 11 hits, nine earned runs and one walk.
+Still, the Brewers won the game, 13-11.
+He pitched two more games in 1987, going 0-0 with a 15.19 ERA in 5 1/3 innings overall.
+He allowed 11 hits, 9 earned runs and 1 walk.

 Madrid began the 1988 season with Denver, going 5-2 with a 4.06 ERA for them.
-On August 24, he was traded to the Phillies for Mike Young, and then pitched two games for the Maine Phillies, going 0-0 with a 2.32 ERA.
-Overall, he went 5-2 with a 3.86 ERA in the minor leagues in 1988.
+On August 24th, he was traded to the Phillies for Mike Young, and then pitched two games for the Maine Phillies, going 0-0 with a 2.32 ERA.
+Overall, he went 5-2 with a 3.86 ERA in the minor leagues.
 He also pitched a few games for the big league Phillies that season, going 1-1 with a 2.76 ERA.
 He even threw a complete game, although it was a rain-shortened affair.